Apply for an Unsolicited Grant

 Links to Apply

 Links to applications for each grant cycle will open on WHF’s website approximately one month before the appropriate grant cycle deadline.
-THE LINK TO APPLY FOR A PROJECT/PROGRAM GRANT WILL BE ACTIVE BY FEBRUARY 17, 2026.
+THE LINK TO APPLY FOR A PROJECT/PROGRAM GRANT FOR GRANT CYCLE 2 WILL BE ACTIVE BY MAY 12, 2026.

 Grant Cycle Deadlines